 During construction, activities undertaken on site have the potential to have temporary adverse impacts on local residents, vehicle travellers, and non-motorised users (NMUs).
-However, the construction works will also be undertaken utilising a day-time work pattern with only facilitation works i.e. the installation of temporary works being undertaken at night if necessary.
-The presence of a small workforce, and limited construction traffic, is therefore unlikely to cause significant disturbance in vicinity of the works.
+However, there are no properties or sensitive receptors/land uses lie within 300m of the scheme.
 Through access to NCN Route 1 and the Core Path (ID: CB) will be maintained at all times.